David Moats: Early life and education

 Moats was born in Salt Lake City, Utah in 1947.
 He graduated from the University of California, Santa Barbara with a Bachelor's degree in English in 1969.
 He was a Peace Corps Volunteer in Afghanistan from 1969-1972.

 Career

 Moats began working for the Rutland Herald in 1982.
 He was an editorial page editor for the Rutland Herald and the Barre Montpelier Times Argus from 1992-2018.
 Before becoming an editorial page editor, he was a wire editor, state editor, assisting managing editor and city editor.
 The newspapers eliminated Moats' position and let him go in February 2018.

 He has written eleven plays, four of which have been produced by theater companies in Vermont.
 His play, “Hard News” won the Vermont Playwright's Award from The Valley Players in Waitsfield, Vermont in 1987.

-Moats was also a Pulitzer Prize juror in 2002, judging commentary and in 2003, judging editorial cartooning.
+Moats was also a Pulitzer Prize juror in 2002 judging commentary and in 2003 judging editorial cartooning.

 Personal life

-He lives in Middlebury, Vermont.
-He has three children named Jared, Thatcher and Nina Moats.
+He lives in Middlebury, Vermont, and has three children.
 He occasionally appears on Vermont Public Radio as a commentator.